Kuralarasan

-Kuralarasan is an Indian actor and composer who works in Tamil-language films.
-He has collaborated with his father, T. Rajendar, and his brother, Silambarasan, in all his films to date.
+Kuralarasan born June 3 1991 is an Indian actor and composer who works in Tamil-language films.
+He has collaborated with his father, T. Rajendar, and his elder brother, Silambarasan, in all his films to date.

 Personal life

 Kuralarasan is the younger son of T. Rajendar and Usha, and younger brother of Silambarasan.

 In February 2019, Kuralarasan's video of shahada (proclamation of faith) embracing Islam with the presence of his parents in a Masjid in Annasalai, Chennai had become viral.
 Rajender in the press interview stated that Kuralarasan since young years had been passionate about Islam and completely embraced Islam through that proclamation event.
 Kuralarasan stated that out of his own will being attracted to the principles of Islam had embraced it.
+He married Nabeela in 2019, and the two have a son born in 2024.

 Career

-He began his career as a child artist and garnered acclaim for his role in Sonnal Thaan Kaadhala (2001).
+He began his career as a child artist with Pettredutha Pillai (1993) and garnered acclaim for his role in Sonnal Thaan Kaadhala (2001).
 He made his debut as a music composer with his father's production Idhu Namma Aalu (2016) starring his brother, Silambarasan.
 He wrote the lyrics for all the songs in addition to rendering his voice for the song "King Kong".
-He went on to compose an independent album with US-based artists and is working on several Hindi films.